-- You become unemployed when your eligibility is based on employment. - You become ineligible under your employer's or group sponsor's eligibility requirements for reasons other than unemployment. - Your employer or group sponsor discontinues or replaces this group health plan. - We decide to discontinue offering this group health benefit plan by giving written notice to you and your employer or group sponsor and the Commissioner of Insurance at least 90 days prior to termination. - We decide to nonrenew all group health benefit plans delivered or issued for delivery to employers in Iowa by giving written notice to you and your employer or group sponsor and the Commissioner of Insurance at least 180 days prior to termination. - We decide to terminate or discontinue offering this plan by giving written notice to your employer or group sponsor.
+- You become unemployed when your eligibility is based on employment. - You become ineligible under your employer's or group sponsor's eligibility requirements for reasons other than unemployment. - Your employer or group sponsor discontinues or replaces this group health plan. - We decide to discontinue offering this group health benefit plan by giving written notice to you and your employer or group sponsor and the Commissioner of Insurance at least 90 days prior to termination. - We decide to nonrenew all group health benefit plans delivered or issued for delivery to employers in Iowa by giving written notice to you and your employer or group sponsor and the Commissioner of Insurance at least 180 days prior to termination. - The number of individuals covered under this group health plan falls below the number or percentage of eligible individuals required to be covered. - Your employer sends a written request to terminate coverage. - We decide to terminate or discontinue offering this plan by giving written notice to your employer or group sponsor.